Friday 5 Series (2020)

 - Points will be awarded to each eligible individual based on where they finished in their gender.
 Scoring will start at 500 for first in each gender category i.e., the first male will get 500 points and the first female will also get 500 points.
 The second male and second female will then get 499 each etc.

 - The team scores for each race will be the combined scores of the first 5 men and 5 women.
 Incomplete teams will still receive a score based on the runners who do compete.

-- The best 4 out of 5 races are used for the final result.
+- The best 4 of 6 races are used for final result.